-Estimate the cost of your home remodeling project & see how much value it will add
+Estimate the cost of your home renovationEstimate

 It’s something no real estate investor ever wants to deal with — and yet many of us do.
 Your contractor’s gone AWOL.
 They took your money and ran without delivering even a modicum of the quality you’d expect of their work.
 And now, they’re impossible to reach.

-The first thing you need to do in a situation like this is to take an objective look at what’s going on.
+Whether your contractor did a terrible job or didn’t do their work at all, here’s how you can respond to being left high and dry.
+The first thing you need to do is to take an objective look at what’s going on.
 What are you dissatisfied with?
 Are you reasonable to be unhappy, and within your rights to take action about it?
 Did your contractor follow their written contract to the letter, or is there a clause they violated?

 You need to know the answer to all these questions before you move forward with any action.

 I understand that dealing with difficult contractors is, well, difficult.
 But, it requires some understanding of what they do.
 Contracting is a difficult and stressful undertaking.
 While every contractor is expected to anticipate how the project will progress, there are always unforeseen errors, workforce-related problems, or delayed delivery of materials.
 Do try to make an effort to understand their problem, and if these are justified.